hcji/DeepMASS2_GUI/document/docs/index.md

 data, positioning itself for further development as data scales continue to expand.

 ## Getting Started
-Using DeepMASS locally, please reference the [document](), and refer the following video for quick start.
+Using DeepMASS locally, please refer the [document](https://hcji.github.io/DeepMASS2_GUI/start/), and the following video for quick start.

 ![type:video](./videos/deepmass2.mov)